-Best YouTube Parental Control App for iPhone and Android
+Parental Controls for the YouTube App on iPhone and Android

 Parents who try Screen Time or Family Link often find those tools can block YouTube completely but cannot filter content inside the app.
-That is where a dedicated parental control app for YouTube iPhone Android fills the gap.
-In this guide we compare built‑in options and third‑party apps, show you step‑by‑step setup for both platforms, and explain why a whitelist‑only method is the safest choice.
+That is the gap a whitelist fills.
+Below we compare the built-in options and third-party apps, walk through setup on both platforms, and explain when a whitelist-only method is the right choice.

 Table of Contents